 The Supreme Court of Canada in R. v.
 Wigglesworth, however, found that Charter rights might apply to civil and regulatory proceedings where the defendant is not “charged with an offence,” but is nevertheless facing a “true penal consequence” which is punitive in nature:

 “This is not to say that if a person is charged with a private, domestic or disciplinary matter which is primarily intended to maintain discipline, integrity or to regulate conduct within a limited private sphere of activity, he or she can never possess the rights guaranteed under s.
 11. Some of these matters may well fall within s.
 11, not because they are the classic kind of matters intended to fall within the section, but because they involve the imposition of true penal consequences.
 In my opinion, a true penal consequence which would attract the application of s.
 11 is imprisonment or a fine which by its magnitude would appear to be imposed for the purpose of redressing the wrong done to society at large rather than to the maintenance of internal discipline within the limited sphere of activity.”

 In Chatterjee v.
 Ontario, in finding Ontario’s civil forfeiture legislation to be constitutional, the Supreme Court of Canada stated that “forfeiture may have de facto punitive effects in some cases.”

-There remain some serious legal questions therefore, as to what if any application the Charter might have in cases where forfeiture of property results in a “true penal consequence” for the defendant.
+Serious legal questions remain as to what (if any) application the Charter might have in cases where forfeiture of property results in a “true penal consequence” for the defendant.